lmoreira1987/lmoreira1987/README.md

 - 👀 I’m interested in coding challenges and startup projects
 - 🌱 learning python, data structures and so on
 - I got CS50 and
-- Just finishing an MBA in Portugal
+- Just finished an MBA in Portugal
 - 💞️ I’m looking to collaborate on interesting projects

 <!---